Khary M. Atif, LCSW, NCPsyA

 Linda K. Sayers, PhD, LPC, NCPsyA

 Linda Sayers was a licensed counselor and a certified psychoanalyst in private practice in NJ.
-Dr. Sayers had been in practice over 40 years serving the general public as well as providing training and supervision for PSP candidates.
+Dr. Sayers had been in practice over 40 years serving the general public as well as providing training and supervision for IMPP candidates.
 Dr. Sayers had been an educator who taught a wide range of courses for over 50 years and presented at numerous conferences.
-In 2022 she retired from her last position as an Adjunct Professor of Psychology at Stockton University, and rejoined our PSP Faculty.
+In 2022 she retired from her last position as an Adjunct Professor of Psychology at Stockton University, and rejoined our IMPP Faculty.
 In addition to teaching and clinical work, she wrote many professional articles primarily focusing on Object Relations theory and practice.